Fiction » Fantasy »

 The pilot gave him no response, so Zaeden left the ship quietly and weaved his way for the stairs that led the to city below, The Bar his destination.

 Roeve was found walking in the crowded streets, pausing now and then to wait for Jausep as he was halted by the city people.
-They would call to him, some gushing their awe of the Guild Leader and Arena title holder, some praising him, others criticizing , and a few openly flirting.
-He would cast apologetic glances at Roeve who stood off to this side silently, but she knew they were only for her benefit.
+They would call to him, some gushing their awe of the guild leader and Arena title holder.
+Some praising him, others criticizing, and a few openly flirting.
+He would cast apologetic glances at Roeve who stood off to the side silently, but she knew they were only for her benefit.
 He adored the attention, loved it, even though he denied it.

-Roeve's eyes flitted over toward the Guild Leader once more and he seemed to be in deep conversation with two males, who, if she had to guess by the look on Jausep's face, were giving their opinion on the Arena and it probably wasn't a good one.
+Roeve's eyes slid over toward the guild leader once more.
+He seemed to be in deep conversation with two men, who, if she had to guess by the look on Jausep's reddening face, were giving their opinion on the Arena and it probably wasn't a good one.

 She wandered away a couple of steps as she waited, eyeing the stalls.
 Her fingers spun the bracelets on her wrist idly as she continued further into the square.
 She weaved through the people, and stuck closer to the walls of the surrounding buildings.